jaxtonw/Sp21-Julia-Demonstration/README.md

 here!](https://julialang.org/learning/tryjulia/) Have you been sold on Julia, and do you want to integrate Julia into your system?
-[Visit their download page here!](https://julialang.org/downloads/) Alternatively, there are Docker images available of Julia if that's how you roll.
+[Visit their download page here!](https://julialang.org/downloads/) Alternatively, there are Docker images available of Julia if that's how your boat floats.

 ## Using Julia